Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **body**: any: Any object
 * **connectVia**: [IntegrationRuntimeReference](#integrationruntimereference): Integration runtime reference type.
 * **datasets**: [DatasetReference](#datasetreference)[]: List of datasets passed to web endpoint.
+* **disableCertValidation**: bool: When set to true, Certificate validation will be disabled.
 * **headers**: any: Any object
 * **linkedServices**: [LinkedServiceReference](#linkedservicereference)[]: List of linked services passed to web endpoint.
 * **method**: 'DELETE' | 'GET' | 'POST' | 'PUT' (Required): The list of HTTP methods supported by a WebActivity.